DOT (Department of Transportation) physicals

 During a DOT physical, a certified medical examiner (CME) will ask you questions about your health and medical history.

 They will also perform a hands-on medical exam to check you are physically fit.
-This will include the following tests:
+This includes the following tests:

-- Vision test to check for cataracts, glaucoma, or muscular degeneration.
+• Vision test to check for cataracts, glaucoma or macular degeneration.
 To pass a DOT physical vision test, you must have at least 20/40 vision in each eye (with or without corrective lenses), and 70 degree horizontal periphery (the visibility in your line of sight) in each eye.

 Your doctor will also evaluate certain regions of your body: